Is the Philip Morris Dividend Safe & Will It Grow?

 Philip Morris Company Background

-Philip Morris has a high degree of brand recognition among smokers.
+Furthermore, the company has significant brand recognition among smokers.

 - Philip Morris

 Smoke Free Alternatives

 The company also develops and sells smoke-free alternatives to cigarettes.
 They call them reduced-risk products or “RRPs” for short.
 In this segment, they have a popular heated tobacco system called IQOS.